 The patient can ensure the safety of their embryos in the IVF lab by checking out whether these factors are being looked after well enough.
 The success rate of embryo culture can be maximized this way, but the fact is that one should be realistic in their expectations as problems may still crop up despite best care and precautions.

-Gaudium IVF is a leading specialist clinic, trusted for providing world class facilities and lab conditions for its patients.
+Gaudium IVF is a leading IVF centre, providing world class facilities and lab conditions for its patients.
 To get these facilities along with the expert advice from the renowned fertility specialist Dr Manika Khanna, get in touch today.